RedBlaze42/Projet-ASL/README.md

 ## Functionality

-This state machine mirrors from the french traffic lights system.
+This state machine mirrors the french traffic lights system.

 There are four states which are automatically cycled by default.
 But there is a pedestrian button fo force the transition between CARS_PASS and CARS_WARNING states.